ukm5/BardvjaRecommendationSystem/README.md

 For those keen on avoiding installing libraries in your primary enviroment, consider the following to create a virtual conda environment.
 More detailed information may be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

-To create and activate a virtual conda environment named bardvja (look into [Anaconda](https://www.anaconda.com) documentation and installations):
+To create and activate a virtual conda environment named bardvja (look into [Anaconda](https://www.anaconda.com) documentation and installation for more information on conda):

 `conda create --name bardvja`